slubambo/SpringBoot-Microservices-StarterKit/README.md

 5. **Explore and Extend**: Explore the provided services and functionalities.
 Extend them to suit your specific use cases and requirements.

 6. **Deploy**: Once you're satisfied with your modifications, deploy the microservices to your desired environment.

+8. **Template Service**: Details on how to customize the template service are in the read-me file in template-service directory.

-7. **Contribute**: If you find bugs or have suggestions for improvements, feel free to contribute by opening issues or submitting pull requests.
+9. **Contribute**: If you find bugs or have suggestions for improvements, feel free to contribute by opening issues or submitting pull requests.

 ## Contributing